-As dawn broke last Wednesday, it had not yet become clear I'd visit with William Shakespeare by the end of morning.
+As dawn broke last Wednesday, it had not yet become clear I'd visit with Mr. Shakespeare by the end of morning.

 I returned to the slow-filling water tub, to note reluctantly that two cows remained out beneath the shade of the brush and pin oaks.
 So, again I re-opened gate 2, ducked into the shrubbery filled with poison ivy and barbed wire, and awkwardly drove those two through the open gate...
 Finally, all the cows were back in place, and calm began returning.